grimmvenom/Canary-Beta/README.md

       1. https://www.mydomain.com/home.html
       2. https://www.mydomain.com/sitemap.html

-### Scrape webpage and build report: ###
+### Check Status Codes and build report: ###
 Report will contain the following:

+*  URL
+*  Status Code
+*  Message
+*  Page Title

+canary.exe -u "https://www.google.com" `--type scrape`

+### Scrape webpages and build report: ###
+Report will contain the following:

 *  anchor links `<a>`
 *  images `<img>`
 *  forms / input fields (`<button>, <input>, etc..`)

-canary.exe -u "https://www.google.com" `-scrape`
+canary.exe -u "https://www.google.com" `--type scrape`

-### Scrape webpage, Verify images / links, and build report:
+### Scrape webpages, Verify images / links, and build report:
 Report will contain:

 * all anchor links `<a>`, status code, status code message, and page title
 * images `<img>`,status code, status code message, and page title
 * forms / input fields

-canary.exe -u "https://www.google.com" `-verify`
+canary.exe -u "https://www.google.com" `--type verify`

 ### Request using basic authentication:
 You will be prompted for password.
 This is to help maintain security and hide password from cmdline history.

 `Warning:` You may still be able to see password sent in clear text if capturing network packets or monitoring the network

-canary.exe -u "https://www.google.com" -verify `-webuser "grimm"`
+canary.exe -u "https://www.google.com" --type verify `-webuser "grimm"`

 ### Limit requests to only url's in the specified domain:
 It is sometimes common to see links to facebook, twitter, and other sites when scraping.
 This will limit the results to what you care about.

-canary.exe -u "https://www.mydomain.com" -verify `--limit "https://www.mydomain.com"`
+canary.exe -u "https://www.mydomain.com" --type verify `--limit "https://www.mydomain.com"`

 ### Exclude specified domains when testing:
 Exclude urls that have the specified domain

-canary.exe -u "https://www.google.com" -verify `--exclude "https://www.facebook.com"`
+canary.exe -u "https://www.google.com" --type verify `--exclude "https://www.facebook.com"`